 He has written and performed full length shows about his love of The Undertones (performed at Derry Playhouse Theatre) in addition to shows about Brexit, Scandinavian philosophies of happiness and The Shangri Las.

-Jeff is proud to have done many events and festivals to support charities and other great causes as an MC and poet - and with Bard Company combating austerity for the Socialist arts movement We Shall Overcome.
+Jeff is proud to have done many events and festivals to support charities and other great causes as an MC and poet - and with Bard Company especially the Socialist arts movement combating austerity We Shall Overcome.